The Anatomy of a Soul

 The Bible tells us that the spirit is from God.
 It is the “breath” that returns to Him when people die (Ecclesiastes 12:7).
 Therefore, the spirit is akin to a conscious battery of some sort.
 After all, man did not come to life until the battery and its consciousness were installed.
 For the spirit contained the power needed to spark and sustain life.

 The soul is complex.
 It is the same essense that we call the spirit of a creature, and yet it is also the creature’s entire form (depending on the context).
 The soul is the spirit that God specifically assigned to inhabit a fleshly body, while also being an interface of spirit and body.
 In other words, when God breathed into man’s nostrils, man became a living spirit inhabiting living flesh.
 Such a spirit dwelling in flesh is called a soul.
 Man in his entirety of body and spirit also became a living soul because man is not spirit alone.
 Therefore, the entirety of a human being’s essense also considered his soul because the human entity is not just a spirit, but also flesh, bone, and blood.

-An excerpt from the sequel to “The Serpent’s Lie” by Miguel A. Valembrun Jr.
+An excerpt from the draft of “The Wages of Sin” by Miguel A. Valembrun Jr.